Credit Control Procedures

 6 Credit Control – Letters

-As yet no payment has yet been received.
-Could you please advise when payment will be made?
+As yet, no payment has been received.
+Could you please confirm when the payment will be made?

-Please ignore this letter if payment has been made in the last 3 days.
+Please disregard this letter if payment has been made in the last three days.

-Some companies will only pay once they have received a ‘letter of claim’ or a ‘seven-day letter’.
-It will state that if the outstanding amount is not paid within a certain period (usually seven days), you will intend to sue without further notice and that any costs and interest will be passed on.
+Some businesses will only respond once they receive a stronger reminder, such as a ‘letter of claim’ or ‘fourteen-day letter’.
+These letters state that if the outstanding amount is not paid within a set period (usually fourteen days), you intend to begin legal action and pass on any costs and interest.

-You can send this letter yourself; you do not need a solicitor to do it for you.
+You can send this letter yourself; you do not need a solicitor to do it on your behalf.

-We have included a debt collection letter, which you can download and amend for your 14 day letter.
+We have included a debt collection letter that you can download and amend for your 14-day notice letter.

 7 day collection letter

-If you remain unpaid despite issuing statements and letters, sending a debt collection letter may be an excellent next step.
+If you remain unpaid despite issuing statements and letters, sending a 14-day debt collection letter may be an excellent next step.
+These were previously 7-day debt collection letter.

 If you find yourself pressed for time and unable to manage credit control effectively, it might be beneficial to explore other options.
 One such option is to engage the services of a specialised debt collection agency dedicated to managing credit control on your behalf.

 Alternatively, you could consider hiring a dedicated credit controller to join your team.
 This individual would oversee your effective credit control process, ensuring your financial operations run smoothly and efficiently.
-Both options provide a viable solution to maintaining healthy financial practices without overstretching your resources.
+Both options provide viable solutions for maintaining healthy financial practices without overextending your resources.

 8 Factoring